 Kitesurfing lessons near Ho Chi Minh

-Ho Chi Minh, the big city of southern Vietnam, just over 100 kilometers from the sea.
+Ho Chi Minh, the big city of southern Vietnam, just 125 kilometers from the sea.

 Is it possible to take kitesurfing lessons near Ho Chi Minh?

-An explanatory and even necessary entry to the blog of kitesurfing lessons vietnam webpage.
-Let’s go see it.
+It was needed an explanatory and even necessary entry to the blog of kitesurfing lessons vietnam webpage about it.

-When kitesurfing is a sport in which the wind is going to be the engine that propels us, it is evident that the lake should be on as flat ground as possible and where there are no obstacles such as trees, buildings or anything that can be interposed in the wind path.
+When kitesurfing is a sport in which wind is going to be the engine that propels us, it is evident that the lake should be surrounded by flat ground and no obstacles such as trees or hills that could be interposed in the wind path

 Lake located 65 kms from Ho Chi Minh city